level-level/Clarkson-Theme/INSTALLATION.md

 From the command line in the `/development` directory:

-* `gulp` — Compile and optimize the files in your assets directory
+* `node_modules/.bin/gulp` — Compile and optimize the files in your assets directory
-* `gulp watch` — Compile assets when file changes are made
-* `gulp --production` — Compile assets for production (no source maps).
+* `node_modules/.bin/gulp --production` — Compile assets for production (no source maps).
+* `node_modules/.bin/gulp watch` — Compile assets when file changes are made

+To just run one task, for example the `styles` task run `node_modules/.bin/gulp styles`.

 ### Using BrowserSync